privateprep/coding-space-website/src/pages/programs/teen-programs.md

       * Partner with existing teachers to learn how to lead coding classes.
       * Serve as a mentor and role model for young learners.
       * Be front of mind for future TCS employment opportunities.
+  - type: textAndImageBlock
+    buttons:
+      bgColor: "#9de2dd"
+      fgColor: "#264548"
+      textColor: "#ffffff"
+      list:
+        - title: Register Now
+          content: /classes
+    textColor: "#264548"
+    bgColor: "#9de2dd"
+    image:
+      image: /img/shutterstock_1408075316.jpg
+      alt: High School Accelerator
+    mediaPosition: left
+    mdContent: >-
+      ## High School Accelerator

+      ### Recommended for ages 14-17, co-ed

+      High school students will take a deep dive into programming with a variety of preliminary scaffolds, including instructional support on a sequence of challenge projects.
+Midway through the course, students will choose open-ended projects that combine the skills they’ve learned to work on for the duration of the semester.
+They’ll be encouraged to pair up with other students, even if they’re not necessarily at their same level, providing an authentic team setting for students to collaborate and pair-program on software projects of their creation.
+  - type: boxWithLogo
+    bgColor: "#faf6ee"
+    fgColor: "#264548"
+    textColor: "#9de2dd"
+    heading: In the High School Accelerator program, your teen will...
+    mdContent: |-

+      * Be challenged at their individual level.
+      * Build grit, a growth mindset, and computational thinking skills.
+      * Utilize existing coding skills to build new connections.
+      * Launch solo projects.
+      * Learn to collaborate with other coders.
+      * Make new friends near and far.
   - type: textOnly
     textAlign: center
     bgColor: "#264548"